Specialist HMRC Debt Help and Tax Negotiations

-By the way, there are many other tools HMRC has at its disposal such as:
+There are many other tools HMRC has at its Disposal such as:

 Yes, it could go against the directors as HMRC may take the view that you have shown preference to other creditors.
 If this is proven then directors may be accused of wrongful trading and can be in some circumstances made personally liable.
 Be aware simply owing HMRC taxes can be used as evidence of wrongful trading.

 If you are concerned about any of the issues raised so far why not call 08000 746 757 and we can put your mind at ease and provide an effective solution.